threepointone/sunilpai-dev/src/content/post/after-wimp.md

 ![kenton says he wants to demo something](../../assets/kenton-demo.png)

-the moment this really clicked for me was during one of Kenton’s demos. he had an LLM coding agent connected to a canvas. he drew a tic-tac-toe board on it, added an `X` in one corner, and the model immediately did the obvious 2026 thing: it started generating tic-tac-toe application code.
+the moment this really clicked for me was during one of Kenton’s demos. he had an LLM coding agent connected to a canvas. he drew a tic-tac-toe board on it, added an `X` in one corner, then asked the model to play tic tac toe. the model immediately did the obvious 2026 thing: it started generating tic-tac-toe application code.

 Kenton stopped it.